Maribel Vinson

-Maribel Yerxa Vinson-Owen (née Vinson; October 12, 1911 – February 15, 1961) was an American figure skater and coach.
+Maribel Yerxa Vinson Owen (née Vinson; October 12, 1911 – February 15, 1961) was an American figure skater and coach.
 She competed in the disciplines of ladies' singles and pair skating.
-As a single skater, she was the 1932 Olympic bronze medalist, a two-time World medalist (1928 silver, 1930 bronze), the 1937 North American champion, and a nine-time U.S. national champion.
+As a singles skater, she was the 1932 Olympic bronze medalist, a two-time World medalist (1928 silver, 1930 bronze), the 1937 North American champion, and a nine-time U.S. national champion.
 As a pair skater, she was the 1935 North American champion and four-time national champion with George Hill.
 She also won two national titles with Thornton Coolidge.
 She was the first female sportswriter at The New York Times, and continued competing and winning medals while working as a full-time reporter.

-Vinson-Owen is tied with Michelle Kwan for the record in U.S. ladies' figure skating titles.
+Vinson is tied with Michelle Kwan for the record in U.S. ladies' figure skating titles.

 Personal life

-Maribel Vinson was the daughter of Thomas and Gertrude Vinson of Winchester, Massachusetts.
-Both of her parents were figure skaters and Maribel was made an honorary member of the Cambridge Skating Club at birth.
+Maribel Yerxa Vinson was the daughter and only child of Thomas Vinson and Gertrude Cliff Vinson of Winchester, Massachusetts.
+Both of Vinson's parents were figure skaters and Vinson was made an honorary member of the Cambridge Skating Club at birth.
+She came from a privileged social background.
+Her mother, Gertrude Vinson, had progressive ideas and homeschooled Vinson until she was nine.
+She spent much of her childhood skating.